Small Steps Hero

 - Captain America, more often than not.
 He thinks more like a soldier than your typical superhero, though he puts The Men First and is quite unwilling to sacrifice anyone.

 - Nova.
 Examples include: ignoring warnings about changing time just to save one life, refusing to save himself (or the collective intelligence of his galactic order) just to give a population enough time to evacuate before Galactus ate their planet, and refusing a Re Power chance because the person who offered it works for HYDRA part-time.
-In the last case, keep in mind that he he was dying without his powers, Ego The Living Planet had taken over the Nova Corps, and the scientist crushing on him desperately wanted to save his life.
+In the last case, keep in mind that he was dying without his powers, Ego The Living Planet had taken over the Nova Corps, and the scientist crushing on him desperately wanted to save his life.

 - Spider-Man is usually this.
 An example comes in Ultimatum, where Ultimate Spider-Man stays behind in Manhattan, rescuing any civilians drowning from the flooding of New York.
 Virtually every other hero quickly left New York to fight Magneto and Doctor Doom and save the world.
 Spider-Man was diving fathoms deep into the flooded streets of New York just to find one person to save and then diving right back down to find another.
-Watching Spider-Man do this is what finally convinces Ultimate universe Jameson that Spider-Man truly is a hero.
+Watching Spider-Man do this is what finally convinces Ultimate Jameson that Spider-Man truly is a hero.

 - Originally, this was what separated Reed Richards from his Arch-Nemesis, Doctor Doom.
 In most Alternate Timelines in which Doom has conquered the Earth, he eventually creates a Utopia.
 However, he initially creates it through fear, tyranny and sometimes outright atrocities.
 Reed refuses to take this method and usually acts heroically even when he knows it's logically unsound (sometimes at the coaxing of his wife).
 However, later depictions of Reed have abandoned this outlook.